git-ftp/git-ftp/man/git-ftp.1.md

 `--cacert <file>`
 :	Use <file> as CA certificate store.
 Useful when a server has got a self-signed certificate.

+`--no-commit`
+:	Perform the merge at the and of pull but do not autocommit, to have the chance to inspect and further tweak the merge result before committing.

 `--interactive`
 :	Asks what to do if untracked changes on the remote server are found.